andreygubarev/ansible-debian/README.md

 Caveats:
 - Roles require `root` user to be able to login via SSH.
 This is required to be able to pivot root and temporary root.
 Role uses `root` user `authorized_keys` to login via SSH.
+- Roles require at least 1GB of RAM to be able to mount tmpfs.
+This is required to be able to perform `debootstrap` into tmpfs.

 # Reference